-Manufacturing Member - The portal works great when you’re within the network, the challenge comes in having it function with the various browsers that individuals utilize outside of network on their personal computers or mobile devices.
+Manufacturing Member – The portal works great when you’re within the network, the challenge comes in having it function with the various browsers that individuals utilize outside of the network on their personal computers or mobile devices.

-Non-Profit Member - We reinforce the use of the employee self-service portal multiple ways including additional HR training sessions and reminders.
-Our employees use self-service for everything including time tracking, PTO requests and tax withholding changes.
-The ability for employee to make direct deposit changes is temporarily turned off right now which is driving our percentage down a bit.
+Non-Profit Member – We reinforce the use of the employee self-service portal in multiple ways including additional HR training sessions and reminders.
+Our employees use self-service for everything including time tracking, PTO requests, and tax withholding changes.
+The ability for employees to make direct deposit changes is temporarily turned off right now which is driving our percentage down a bit.
 The Employee Service Center will also walk an employee through the change in the portal so they do it themselves and hopefully they will utilize the portal going forward.

-Agriculture & Mining Member - In the process of rolling-out a self-service portal currently.
+Agriculture & Mining Member – In the process of rolling out a self-service portal currently.